mayankbisht1/Research-buddy/README.md

 ## 4. For free API key use GROQ or other (small chatbot)

-install groq to same repository create new groq account and apply for API key & don't forget to save it
+Install groq to same repository
+Create new groq account and apply for API key & don't forget to save it.

 ```pip install groq```